History of Bosnia and Herzegovina: Ottoman Era (1463–1878)

 By the late 17th century, however, the Ottoman Empire's military misfortunes caught up with the country, and the conclusion of the Great Turkish War with the Treaty of Karlowitz in 1699 once again made Bosnia the empire's westernmost province.
 But they allowed some of the Bosnian tribes to immigrate into the Arabian countries (Palestine, Jordan).
 The following hundred years were marked by further military failures, numerous revolts within Bosnia, and several outbursts of plague.

 According to an Ottoman Muslim account of the Austro-Russian–Turkish War (1735–39) translated into English by C. Fraser, Bosnian Muslim women fought in battle since they "acquired the courage of heroes" against the Austrian Germans at the siege of Osterwitch-atyk (Östroviç-i âtık) fortress.
 Bosnian Muslim women and men were among the casualties during the Battle of Osterwitchatyk.
 Bosnian Muslim women fought in the defense of the fortress of Būzin (Büzin).
 Women and men resisted the Austrians at the Chetin (Çetin) Fortress.
 The women of the Bosnians were deemed to be militaristic according to non-Ottoman records of the war between the Ottomans and Austrians and they played a role in the Bosnian success in battle against the Austrian attackers.
 Yeni Pazar, Izvornik, Östroviç-i âtık, Çetin, Būzin, Gradişka, and Banaluka were struck by the Austrians.
 A French account described the bravery in battle of Bosnian Muslim women who fought in the war.

 The Porte's efforts at modernizing the Ottoman state were met with great hostility in Bosnia, where local aristocrats stood to lose much through the proposed reforms.
 This, combined with frustrations over political concessions to nascent Christian states in the east, culminated in a famous (albeit ultimately unsuccessful) revolt by Husein Gradaščević in 1831.
 Related rebellions would be extinguished by 1850.
 A renewed effort at Ottoman reforms occurred in the 1860s under the leadership of the governor Topal Şerif Osman occurred, as he founded a provincial printing press in 1866 that published in both Ottoman Turkish and Bosnian.
 Later, agrarian unrest eventually sparked the Herzegovinian rebellion, a widespread peasant uprising, in 1875.
-The conflict rapidly spread and came to involve several Balkan states and Great Powers, which eventually forced the Ottomans to cede administration of the country to Austria-Hungary through the Treaty of Berlin in 1878.
+The conflict rapidly spread and came to involve several Balkan states and Great Powers, which eventually forced the Ottomans to cede administration of the country to the Habsburg monarchy through the Treaty of Berlin in 1878.
 While violent revolt prompted many to disparage Ottoman rule, it was in fact Ottoman reforms in the realm of cultural production and education that "created the conditions for greater intellectual production that continued during the Habsburg era."

-Occupation by Austria-Hungary (1878–1918)
+Habsburg occupation (1878–1918)

 Coat of arms of Bosnia and Herzegovina during Habsburg times.